Rebecca is a Partner in and Co-Head of the Dispute Resolution Group.

 - Successfully acting for a high end residential developer in relation to three £multi-million adjudications relating to three prestige developments in Central London.

-- Advising offshore wind developments/owners in relation to disputes with contractors and OFTOs in respect of six different UK offshore windfarms.
+- Advising offshore wind developments and owners in relation to disputes with contractors and OFTOs in respect of multiple different UK offshore windfarms.

 - Acting for a Korean EPC contractor in a £multi-million claim relating to the construction of a combined-cycle power plant in Ghana.